openforcefield/openforcefield.org/content/community/news/science-updates/2021-07-01-boothroyd-blog-post.md

 ## Conclusions

 And that's all there is to it!
-As I've hopefully proved here, the ecosystem provided by the Open Force Field consortium enables entire force fields to be re-trained from within a single jupyter notebook.
+As I've hopefully proved here, the ecosystem provided by the Open Force Field consortium enables entire force fields to be re-trained from within a single Jupyter notebook.

 It is an ecosystem that is rapidly evolving, expanding, and improving, and ultimately aims to allow anyone to build their own force fields without requiring a whole team of researchers.
 If you found that something was unclear or did not